CrazyRabbitttt/CrazyRabbitttt/README.md

 - 👋 Hi, I’m @CrazyRabbitttt
 - 👀 I’m interested in CPP(c) & Linux
 - 🌱 I’m currently learning CPP 、Linux and related technology stack
-- 💞️ I’m looking to collaborate on baidu Or tencent
+- 💞️ I’m looking to collaborate on Baidu
-- 📫 How to reach me 2404987607@qq.com Or shaoguixin163@163.co
+- 📫 How to reach me 2404987607@qq.com Or shaoguixin163@163.com
 - 💗

 <!---